apache/rya/extras/rya.streams/query-manager/src/main/README.txt

     yum install -y ${project.artifactId}-${project.version}.noarch.rpm

  3. Update the configuration file:
+    A. Replace "[Zookeepers used to manage Kafka.
+E.g.: zoo1,zoo2,zoo3]" with the zookeepers used to manage the Kafka cluster.
+It is a comma separated list.
-    Replace "[Kafka Broker Hostname]" with the IP address of the Kafka broker.
+    B. Replace "[Kafka Broker Hostname]" with the IP address of the Kafka broker.
-    Replace the Kafka port if using something other than the default of 9092.
+    C. Replace the Kafka port if using something other than the default of 9092.

  4. Start the service:
     systemctl start rya-streams-query-manager.service